fine2006/the-concealment-hypothesis/README.md

 interchangeable — each applies only to its own condition.**

 **Matched negatives — 93.1%** (67 of 72 sampled items confirmed valid by majority vote of three independent annotators; 94.6% on CoCoLoFa, 87.5% on Reddit).
-The residual 6.9% is real impurity: those items were retained by the judge but not confirmed valid by human annotators.
+The residual **6.9%** is real impurity: those items were retained by the judge but not confirmed valid by human annotators.

-**Wrong-scheme negatives — 77.5%** (31 of 40; 95% CI [62.5%, 87.7%]; 81.2% on CoCoLoFa,
+**Wrong-scheme negatives — 77.5%** (31 of 40; 95% CI [62.5%, 87.7%]), leaving **22.5%**
-62.5% on Reddit).
-The impurity here is **concentrated in two target schemes**: appeal to nature (1 of 5 confirmed valid) and false dilemma (2 of 5).
-The remaining six target schemes ranged from 80% to 100%.
+impurity.
+The shortfall is **concentrated in two target schemes**: appeal to nature and false dilemma.
 Users should treat wrong-scheme items with those two target schemes with corresponding caution.

 The asymmetry has a procedural cause.
-The judge applied five criteria to matched negatives (register, critical-question satisfaction, absence of over-proving, conclusion preservation, scheme fidelity) but only three to wrong-scheme negatives (register, on-topicality, scheme switch) — deliberately *not* critical-question satisfaction, which a wrong-scheme item is not required to have relative to the source scheme.
-The wrong-scheme condition was therefore never certified at critical-question level by the automated pipeline; the 77.5% figure is the first measurement of that.
+The judge checked matched negatives for scheme fidelity, critical-question satisfaction and conclusion preservation; wrong-scheme negatives were checked for register, on-topicality and scheme switching only — deliberately *not* critical-question satisfaction, which a wrong-scheme item is not required to have relative to the source scheme.
+A retained wrong-scheme item is therefore certified scheme-switched and on-topic, not certified a valid instance of its target scheme.
+The 77.5% figure is the first measurement of that.

-Both validation samples were drawn from the *retained* sets released here (not from discarded items), annotators were blind to any classifier's behaviour, and genuine benchmark-labelled fallacies were planted in each sample as a discrimination check.
+Both validation samples were drawn from the *retained* sets released here (not from discarded items), the two annotator panels were separate and non-overlapping, annotators were blind to any classifier's behaviour, and genuine benchmark-labelled fallacies were planted in each sample as a discrimination check.
 Full protocol in the paper's appendix.

 ---